Cracko298/mc3dslib/README.md

 # mc3dslib
-- **A python Library for Minecraft 3DS, allowing for easy Modification of the SaveGames, as-well-as Game and romfs Files.**
+- **A python Library for Minecraft 3DS, allowing for easy Modification of the SaveGames, and romfs Files.**